z-s-kusz/deconstructed-lego/content/set/hogwarts-magical-trunk.md

 unlike the books which have the spine as the back.
 The closed appearance is achieved by placing a row of the tall furniture builds but it’s delicate since they are held on by 2 studs.
-The lock mechanism for the chest (black, hooked 2 * 2 in bag 1) and the key piece (bag 5) are very cool.
+The lock mechanism for the chest (black, hooked 2*2 piece in bag 2) and the key piece (bag 5) are very cool.

 When I got to building bag 3 I could see it was very similar to bag 2 so I divided them by color to add some variety.
 I’m not 100% on the color names on each image, lego has an astonishing array of dark-orange/brown/tan/sandpaper colored bricks.